-Grapevines need a sunny spot to grow and tolerate most soils, but are particularly suited to those with a high pH.
-They do not mind chalky, limey soils as long as they are well drained.
+Grapevines need a sunny spot to grow and tolerate most soils but are particularly suited to those with a high pH.
+They do not mind chalky, limey soils as long as they are well-drained.

 In early spring, fertilize with a complete fertilizer to establish the new vine, and repeat each year in spring and summer.
-Grapevines are well adapted to growing in dry conditions and a drip-irrigation system will deliver water efficiently and adequately.
+Grapevines are well adapted to growing in dry conditions, and a drip-irrigation system will deliver water efficiently and adequately.
 It is a better method than watering overhead, as this can lead to fungal problems, such as mildew on the leaves and rotting fruit.

 Prune the vine hard in winter, right back to the main framework of branches, as the grapevines bear fruit on the current year's wood.
-In the first year of growth you could be picking a handful or two of fruit, but by the third or fourth year it will be in full swing.
+In the first year of growth, you could be picking a handful or two of fruit, but by the third or fourth year, it will be in full swing.

 The method of pruning depends on the grape cultivar.
-For most Grapevine types, pruning is done by cutting everything hard back to spurs or permanent buds on the main plant framework, so new growth occurs and produces fruit.
+For most Grapevine types, pruning is done by cutting everything hardback to spurs or permanent buds on the main plant framework so new growth occurs and produces fruit.

 So remember, vine leaves should always be carefully rinsed before being used in cooking.
-The Grapevine is a vigorous grower and will need to be trained up and over a pergola or on a wire strand, creating a wonderful outdoor setting.
+The Grapevine is a vigorous grower and will need to be trained up and over a pergola or on a wire strand, creating a beautiful outdoor setting.

 It is important to protect the fruit on the vine as it ripens.
 There is a bit of controversy about using nets, as native bats and birds can become entangled in them.
 It is also awkward to cover these vigorous growers with nets.
 Horticultural waxed-paper fruit bags are available with a built-in twist-tie.
 The waxed bags shed water away from the fruit, making them great for humid climates.
-There is a small gap at the bottom of the bag for drainage which does not allow fruit fly to enter or in any way affect the bag's usefulness.
+There is a small gap at the bottom of the bag for drainage, which does not allow fruit flies to enter or in any way affect the bag's usefulness.